-- Faux Affably Evil: Loves to make small talk with her victims, but her politeness is so fake that you could see through it while blind.
+- Faux Affably Evil: She loves to make small talk with her victims, but her politeness is so fake even a blind person could see through it.

 - Fatal Flaw: The main reason she's a Smug Snake is her sadism being matched only by her arrogance.
 As such, without fail, Airachnid will celebrate early when things are going her way.

 - Femme Fatalons